istio/istio.io/content/en/docs/ops/deployment/performance-and-scalability/index.md

 average and tail latencies.
 The actual tail latency depends on the traffic pattern.

 Note: in Istio release 1.7, we are introducing a new way of measuring performance by enabling `jitter` in the load generator.
-It helps by modelling random traffic from the client side when using connection pools.
+It helps by modeling random traffic from the client side when using connection pools.
 In the next section, we will present both `jitter` and `non-jitter` performance measurements.

 ### Latency for Istio {{< istio_release_name >}}